 Special reference: Thermal and Nuclear Power Plants/Handbook ed. by A.V.
 Klimenko and V.M.
 Zorin.
 MEI Press, 2003.

 Special reference: Thermophysical Properties of Materials For Nuclear Engineering: A Tutorial and Collection of Data.
 IAEA-THPH, IAEA, Vienna, 2008.
 ISBN 978–92–0–106508–7.

 Yellowcake – U3O8

 Yellowcake, chemically U3O8, is a uranium concentrate powder recovered from leach solutions.
-Yellowcake is an intermediate step in the processing of uranium ores and in the nuclear fuel production.
+Yellowcake is an intermediate step in the processing of uranium ores and nuclear fuel production.
 Typically, yellowcake can be obtained through the conventional milling and chemical processing of uranium ore forming a coarse powder.
-Yellowcake is a highly concentrated uranium powder and around 75% of material is made up of uranium, or 750 kg of uranium oxide per tonne.
+Yellowcake is a highly concentrated uranium powder; around 75% of the material is made up of uranium, or 750 kg of uranium oxide per tonne.

 Before fuel fabrication, i.e., before conversion or enrichment, yellowcake is refined to obtain almost pure uranium in the form of triuranium octoxide (U3O8).
 Pure U3O8 is then used in the preparation of uranium fuel for nuclear reactors, for which triuranium octoxide powder may be sintered into fuel pellets (UO2) for use in fuel rods for pressurized heavy-water reactors.
 For other systems that use enriched uranium, uranium conversion and enrichment must follow this process.